22vtumuluri/ztoa-vtumuluri/README.md

 # ztoa-vtumuluri
-Zero To App of Vasishta Tumuluri (is AWESOME)
+Zero To App of Vasishta Tumuluri